 The exclusive Volunteer House in Port Elizabeth is a gorgeous home with lots of space.
-If you like to relax in the big garden, at the swimming pool or in the comfy lounge; this home has space for everyone to feel at home and enjoy the time outside of volunteering activities with other international volunteers from all over the world. .
+If you prefer to relax in the garden, at the pool or in the lounge; this home has a special place for everyone.

 The home is a beautiful old house renovated and decorated with modern touches.
 A large swimming pool for summer and a fireplace for winter, what more do you need?